 This is not a regular car battery!
-Look for the keywords Deep Cycle and/or Marine at auto parts stores, boating stores, camping stores, and some bigger hardware stores.
+Look for the keywords Deep Cycle and/or Marine at auto parts stores, boating stores, and bigr hardware stores.

 You can get these ones online.
-These are fucking heavy so bake cookies for your delivery driver if you order online.
+These are fucking heavy so bake cookies for your delivery driver.

-The 12V batteries are rated by "Amp-Hours" or AH.
+12V batteries are rated by "Amp-Hours" or AH.
 That's basically how much juice they hold.
 More Amp Hours = battery lasts longer.
 Get the largest Amp-Hour you can afford.
 This may be a time to buddy-up with campmates to get a larger battery.
 Ideally you get 100 AH or greater.
-If you're frugal with power usage, a 50 AH battery can do OK.
+If you're frugal with power, 50 AH battery can do OK.
 We don't recommend anything below 50 AH for the Burn.
 35 AH is just not enough to make it worthwhile.

 A note on terminology, we use the Term “terminal”.
 That’s the metal post on the battery.
 There is a positive and negative “terminal”.

 Learn which side is Positive and Negative.
 Avoid touching the terminals.
 And don’t let objects touch the terminals or you might throw a spark—unlikely but possible, so just be careful, kids.